robfatland/nexus/ai/aws.md

 sudo systemctl enable --now code-server@ubuntu
 ```

+Warning: `cert: false` means no SSL/TLS certificate will be in play.
+Communication
+will be over unencrypted HTTP, not HTTPS.
+This is easily modified: One changes to
+the `.config/code-server/config.yaml` file: `cert: true`.
+The browser address still
+uses `:8080` and we will see a browser warning 'Not secure'.
+To this we respond by
+clicking 'Advanced > Proceed` and we now have encrypted traffic.
+There is a more
+proper method of accomplishing this that involves using a domain name for the EC2;
+I skip this for now.

-Here the 'your-secure-password' is an arbitrary password I select.
-I use it in
+Above note there is 'your-secure-password'.
+This is an arbitrary password I select.
-authenticating in to the VS Code Server instance: Prompted when navigating to
+I use it in authenticating in to the VS Code Server instance: As prompted when navigating to
 `http://ec2-ip-address:8080`.